-At December 31, 2021, the Town reported the following liability for its proportionate share of the net pension liability.
-The net pension liability was measured as March 31, 2021.
-The total pension liability used to calculate the net pension (liability was determined by an actuarial valuation.
-The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the System relative to the projected contributions of all participating members, actuarially determined.
+At December 31, 2022, the Town reported the following for its proportionate share of the net pension liability (asset).
+The net pension liability (asset) was measured as March 31, 2022, and the total pension liability (asset) used to calculate the net pension liability (asset) was determined by an actuarial valuation at that date.
+The Town's proportion of the net pension liability (asset) was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
 This information was provided by ERS System in reports provided to the Town.